 As both a Virgo and anxiety-ridden cutie, routines have, and probably always will be, a really (really, really, really) important for my mental health.
 But as fun as traveling is, there's one downside — and that's maintaining a sense of consistency.
 With varying time zones, unpredictable delays, and the fact that I'm not, you know, at home, I often crave stability in even the smallest aspects of my life.
-That's where Cadence comes in.
-The sustainable startup specializes in one thing and one thing only: endlessly reusable, modular, magnetic capsules that render anything from 10-step skin-care routines to vitamin regimens travel-friendly.
+That's where Cadence's travel containers come in.
+The sustainable startup specializes in one thing and one thing only: endlessly reusable, modular capsules that render anything from 10-step skin-care routines to vitamin regimens travel-friendly.
 And dear reader, I'm not exaggerating when I say Cadence is my No. 1 MVP travel item.
 In fact, it's so important to me that it is literally the first item that goes in my luggage whenever I pack for a trip.

 Cadence's customizable pods can be used in myriad ways, which is exactly why they're such a game-changer.
 My go-to set is the A Capsule a Day seven-pack labeled with every day of the week.
 I use it to transport my vitamin and medication routine, but if you're quick to compare it to drugstore pill organizers, think again.
 The modular design allows you to take only as many capsules as you need (for example, Friday through Sunday for a quick weekend jaunt), so you can make the most of your precious bag space.